-In the Old Testament, on common word that is translated "praise" is tehillah, which literally means "to cause to shine."
+In the Old Testament, one common word that is translated as "praise" is tehillah, which literally means "to cause to shine."
 Thus, praise is giving glory to God.
 "He put a new song in my mouth, a song of praise to our God; many will see and fear and will trust in the LORD" (Psalms 40:3).

 Tehillah comes from a root word, halal, which literally means to shine, to flash forth light.
 It can be translated as to boast, to exult, or to praise.
 Psalms 113 explains it well:

 Praise, O servants of the LORD, praise the name of the LORD!

 Blessed be the name of the LORD from this time forth and forevermore!

 From the rising of the sun to its going down the LORD'S name is to be praised.